-Chapter 2: How to Choose the Right Display Height for Your Customers
+Chapter 2: Choosing the Right Display Height for Consumers

 Next time you walk down a grocery store aisle, where do your eyes land first?
 Do you look at products on a middle shelf?
 Or do you immediately scan the lowest shelf for things to buy?
 If you’re like most people, you probably look somewhere in the middle first, closer to your eye level.